RickdeJager/lifeline/README.md

 ### Q; Does this provide an persistance against reboots?
 No, I created this program mostly for "KOTH"-like hacking games, where reboots aren't really an issue.
 ### Q; Why is the shell so bad?
 The default "shell" is actually just a bunch of `popen` calls.
-You can used "!shell" to drop into a normal reverse shell which you can stabilize with python or pwncat.
+You can used "!shell" to drop into a normal reverse shell which you can stabilize with Python.
+You can also use [pwncat](https://github.com/calebstewart/pwncat)'s listener if you want a fancy shell.

 The rationale behind this is that I want to keep control over the process to facilitate reconnecting, which is not possible once you set up a normal reverse shell with `execve`.